linuxha/node-red-contrib-mytimeout/README.md

 {"payload": -1, "state": 0, "flag": "unknown"}
 ```

-hen the **off** is sent or timeout occurs, the output 2 message is the same.
+Then the **off** is sent or timeout occurs, the output 2 message is the same.
 The **unknown** should never occur but is left in in case something breaks.

 ### Payload